-Due to the COVID-19 virus, 2021 will be one of those very rare years when the annual in-person judged shell show will not occur.
+Due to the COVID-19 virus, 2021 was one of those very rare years when the annual in-person judged shell show did not occur.
 But the shell show must go on!
+And it did!

 Karen Silverstein, the current Sanibel-Captiva Shell Club President said, “We are excited to continue the proud tradition of a Sanibel Shell Show by offering a virtual show that will be free to everyone all over the world.
 The show will further the club’s purpose to educate the public and shell enthusiasts about shells and sustaining healthy oceans.”

-The show will be Friday, March 5, and Saturday, March 6, from 12 noon to 3 pm EST on the Sanibel Shell Club's YouTube channel.
-The club is hoping to welcome a global audience through extensive promotion through social media and enthusiastic club members.
+The show took place on Friday, March 5, and Saturday, March 6, 2021, from 12 noon to 3 pm EST on the Sanibel Shell Club's YouTube channel.
+The club welcomed a global audience through extensive promotion through social media and enthusiastic club members.
 Educational and entertaining videos, a shell photo contest, do-it-yourself shell projects, door prizes, and more will be premiered throughout the two-day event on YouTube and made available thereafter for all to view.

-Plans include a montage of photos, feature videos of artist studios, and videos of Sanibel beaches with focus on the shells found there.
-The team is putting together a Sanibel “After the Storm” video, plus invites guests on a video visit behind the scenes at the Bailey-Matthews National Shell Museum.
+There were a montage of photos, feature videos of artist studios, and videos of Sanibel beaches with focus on the shells found there.
+The team put together a Sanibel “After the Storm” video, plus invited guests on a video visit behind the scenes at the Bailey-Matthews National Shell Museum.

 Worldwide Shell Photo Contest

-Beachcombing is proud to be the overall sponsor of the 2021 Virtual Sanibel Shell Show Shell Photo Contest.
-Avid shellers and amateur collectors have submitted their favorite photos in seven categories: Sanibel Beach with shells, gastropods, bivalves, live mollusks, fossil shells, people with shell, and funny shell photos.
+Beachcombing was proud to be the overall sponsor of the 2021 Virtual Sanibel Shell Show Shell Photo Contest.
+Avid shellers and amateur collectors submitted their favorite photos in seven categories: Sanibel Beach with shells, gastropods, bivalves, live mollusks, fossil shells, people with shell, and funny shell photos.

-The club will be creating a video of the entries, plus a video of “Sanibel Stoop” photos, showing shellers in their natural habitat and stance.
-The club will select finalists and show visitors will get a chance to vote on their favorite photo for “Best in Show.”
-Winners in each category and the overall winner will get prizes, certificates, and the winning photos will appear in an upcoming issue of Beachcombing.
+The clubcreated a video of the entries, plus a video of “Sanibel Stoop” photos, showing shellers in their natural habitat and stance.
+The club selected finalists and show visitors got a chance to vote on their favorite photo for “Best in Show.”
+Winners in each category and the overall winner got prizes, certificates, and the winning photos appeared in Beachcombing magazine.